A novel algorithm for GPU-accelerated particle-mesh interactions implemented in the QUOKKA code: Tests

-Our first test of sink accretion is to verify that our code can reproduce the family of self-similar analytic solutions to accretion problems analysed by \cite{Shu1977}.
+where $c_s$ is the isothermal sound speed and $A$ is a dimensionless parameter that measure the degree of over-density relative to the marginally stable equilibrium.
+The special case $A=2$ corresponds to an isothermal sphere that is in unstable hydrostatic equilibrium everywhere outside the expansion wave.

 We consider a sphere of isothermal gas with sound speed $c_s = 0.2~{\rm km/s}$.
-To avoid the singular initial configuration of the \citeauthor{Shu1977} solution, we initialize our density and velocity profile to the analytic solution at a finite time $t_0 = 10^{12}$ s.
+To avoid the singular initial configuration of the \citeauthor{Shu1977} solution, we do not start from the $t=0$ state with a formal $\rho \propto r^{-2}$ divergence at the origin.
+Instead, we initialize our density and velocity profile to the analytic solution at a finite time $t_0 = 10^{12}$ s, by which point a central point mass has already formed an the expansion wave has propagated outward; the choice of initial time is essentially arbitrary, since the analytic solution is self-similar -- the structure is the same at all times $>0$, and the choice of $t_0$ simply serves to set the initial position of the expansion wave.
 For $x \in [0, 1]$, where $x = r / c_s t$ is the similarity variable, we use the asymptotic solution of the expansion-wave collapse problem, taking the case $A = 2.0001$ as an approximation to the $A = 2^+$ limit; for $x > 1$, we adopt the isothermal solution $v = 0, \ \alpha = 2/x^2$.
 We run the simulation in cgs units; to convert the dimensionless variables in the initial condition to dimensional quantities, we use the following definitions of the unit length, mass, velocity, and density:

 Initially, we place a sink particle with mass $m_0 = 0.975 ~u_m = 1.168661882 \times 10^{32}$ g at the domain centre.
 The computational domain is a box with size $8 u_l$, and we use a base grid of $128^3$ cells with two refinement levels to achieve a maximum resolution $\Delta x = u_l / 64$ within $2u_l$ of the origin.